aspiringsecurity/EMTTR/README.md

 6. Chainlink: Workflow tool using ethereum blockchain network, store on IPFS/Filecoin via NFT.Storage, Chainlink for storing offchain metadata, Chainlink Data Feeds and automation for TPA claims and payments.
 Please visit https://github.com/aspiringsecurity/EMTTR/tree/main/Audit-contracts

+We are utilizing Chainlink VRF as follows:

+Research Contract Bill Generation: We are utilizing Chainlink Mix to work with Chainlink smart contracts.
+The bill script will deploy a smart contract to goerli and get a Random number via Chainlink VRF, which can used to identify a unique transaction/order number for the research contract bill.

+Parametric Insurance Solution for medicine discovery with special procedures.
+We are utilizing an existing example at chainlink github repo to develop an insurance solution for contract researchers.
+Link: https://github.com/aspiringsecurity/EMTTR/tree/main/Audit-contracts/chainlink-insurance